US Federal Aid Information

-If you do not follow the steps in the How to Apply section and send us your loan documents, we will assume that you do not wish to apply for a loan for the current academic year.
+- If you do not follow the steps detailed in the and do not return your signed financial aid package, we will assume that you do not wish to apply for a loan for the current academic year.

 For the purpose of US Financial Aid, the University of Aberdeen is classified as a 'foreign school'.
-The designation means that there are slightly different rules and areas of eligibility than you may used to if you have used Federal Aid before.
+This means that there are slightly different rules and areas of eligibility that you may not be used to if you have used Federal Aid before at a domestic School in the US.

 Most of our full-time and part-time degree programmes are eligible for Direct, Parent PLUS and Graduate PLUS loans.